xzhuo/xzhuo.github.io/_pages/about.md

 social: true # includes social icons at the bottom of the page
 ---

-I am an evolutionary biologist.
-I am interested in understanding the impact of structural variations, especially transposable element insertions, to evolution.
+I am an evolutionary biologist interested in understanding the impact of structural variations, especially transposable element insertions, to evolution.
 I am currently working for Dr. Ting Wang at Washington University in St. Louis.